BeaumerF/American8/README.md

 # American Eight
 The But of Crazy Eight game is to get rid as soon as possible of all the cards we have in hand.
+You can play it on MacOS, Linux and Windows.

 ## What does it use?
   - .Net Core